 Outcome-driven descriptions work because the details left out — how the vendor will build or run the system — would lead to a long, unwieldy document.
 Attempts to describe those details inevitably generate terms that turn out not to make sense.
 Plus, complex projects tend to evolve.
 So an SoW with detailed “how” requirements would have to be amended over and over — assuming the parties even understand the disconnect between SoW and project.
 Finally, outcome-driven descriptions give vendors the chance to make more money, at no cost to the customer.
 If the SoW doesn’t specify how the job’s supposed to get done, the vendor can switch to more efficient and less expensive methods as it discovers them, increasing its margins.

 Few complex SoW’s rely entirely on outcome-driven descriptions.
-Usually, you need a few “how” details, addressing topics like governance and integration with existing customer technology.
+Usually, you need a few “how” details, addressing topics like governance and integration with existing customer suppliers and technology.
 But your complex SoW’s will be most effective if they focus on the outcome — on specifications for the technology to be built or run — and minimize restrictions on how.

 We teach statements of work drafting, particularly outcome-driven descriptions.
 Please inquire about training if you’re interested.
 And please contact David Tollen through his law firm, Sycamore Legal, if you’d like legal help with statements of work.